 so

 Thus, there are only finitely many possible choices for each $R_j$ ($2\leq j\leq m$).
-Interchanging the roles of $R_1$ and $R_2$ in the above argument yields that there are only finitely many possible choices for $R_1$ as well, so that there are only finitely many possible non-simple semisimple rings $R$ whose $t$-Incidence-Salem number is at most $C$.
-As each ring is finite, for each choice of $R$, there are only finitely many choices for $t$ as well, establishing the theorem. \end{proof} We also note the following fact, which is a corollary of the proof of theorem \ref{semisimple} and which will be used when we extend our result to the general case: \begin{corollary} Let $R$ be a semisimple ring.
-Then there is a character $\chi$ of $R$ such that \end{corollary} \begin{proof} Let $\chi$ be the character produced in the course of the proof of \ref{semisimple}.
+Interchanging the roles of $R_1$ and $R_2$ in the above argument yields that there are only finitely many possible choices for $R_1$ as well, so that there are only finitely many possible non-simple semisimple rings $R$ whose $t$-incidence-Salem number is at most $C$.
+As each ring is finite, for each choice of $R$, there are only finitely many choices for $t$ as well, establishing the theorem. \end{proof} We also note the following fact, which is a corollary of the proof of theorem \ref{semisimple} and which will be used when we extend our result to the general case: \begin{corollary} Let $R$ be a finite semisimple ring, and $t\in R^\times.$ Then there is a character $\chi$ of $R^d$ such that \end{corollary} \begin{proof} Let $\chi$ be the character produced by the construction in the proof of theorem \ref{semisimple}.
 Then we may write:

 where we have that

 and each

 by the proof of theorem \ref{semisimple}.
 The result follows. \end{proof}